+Do you really need to turn off or shut down your Mac?
 You do not need to shut down your MacBook computer every night.
 Most people believe that shutting down a Mac computer helps save its battery, optimize its performance, or prevent the failure of some of the computer components.
 However, all of these are not true.

 Shutting down your MacBook every night doesn’t help save its battery or save you a significant amount of electricity.
 You should sleep the Mac or enable hibernation/sleep mode if you plan to use the MacBook with-in 36 hours..